State and Local Disaster Purchasing

 Buyers must include the following language on all orders:

 "This order is placed under GSA Schedule number "insert number here" under the authority of the GSA Disaster Purchasing program.
 The products and services purchased will be used in preparation or response to disasters or recovery from major disaster declared by the President, or recovery from terrorism or nuclear, biological, chemical, or radiological attack."

 Terms and Conditions

-When orders our place by a state or local government, all terms and conditions of the contractor's Schedule flow down to the order level, except the following:
+In general, when orders our place by a state or local government, all terms and conditions of the contractor's Schedule flow down to the order level, except the following;

 - Disputes Clause;

 - Patent Indemnity Clause;